 - Barzolvolimab (also referred to as CDX-0159), a monoclonal antibody that specifically binds the KIT receptor and potently inhibits its activity, which is currently being studied across multiple mast cell driven diseases including - Chronic Urticarias: We initiated Phase 3 studies in chronic spontaneous urticaria (CSU) in July 2024.
 In November 2023, we announced that our Phase 2 study in CSU achieved the primary efficacy endpoint (statistically significant mean change from baseline to week 12 of urticaria activity score compared to placebo) and was well tolerated.
-The study is ongoing and patients will continue to receive barzolvolimab for 52 weeks of treatment.
+Patients on study continued to receive barzolvolimab and, in September 2024, we reported data from 52 weeks of treatment-demonstrating sustained and deepening disease efficacy and a well tolerated long term safety profile.
 In July 2024, we announced that our Phase 2 study in chronic inducible urticaria (CIndU) achieved the primary efficacy endpoint, (statistically significant difference between the percent of patients with a negative provocation test compared to placebo at week 12) and was well tolerated.
-The study is ongoing and patients will continue to receive barzolvolimab for 20 weeks of treatment.
-We plan to report topline 52 week data from the CSU study and full 12 week primary endpoint data from the CIndU study in the second half of 2024; - Prurigo Nodularis (PN): In April 2024, we initiated a Phase 2 study in PN and enrollment is ongoing; positive data from a Phase 1b study in PN was reported in November 2023; - Eosinophilic Esophagitis (EoE): A Phase 2 study in EoE was initiated in June 2023 and enrollment is ongoing; and
+12 week data from the CIndU study were presented in October of 2024 and all secondary endpoints across the study were also met and were highly statistically significant and clinically meaningful.
+Patients on study continue to receive barzolvolimab for 20 weeks of treatment; - Prurigo Nodularis (PN): In April 2024, we initiated a Phase 2 study in PN and enrollment is ongoing; positive data from a Phase 1b study in PN was reported in November 2023;

-- Atopic Dermatitis (AD): Atopic dermatitis has been selected as the next indication for the study of barzolvolimab.
-We are currently planning the design of a Phase 2 study in this indication, including in patients who received prior biologics, and plan to initiate this study by year end 2024. - Our next generation bispecific antibody platform to support pipeline expansion with additional candidates for inflammatory diseases and oncology.
+- Eosinophilic Esophagitis (EoE): A Phase 2 study in EoE was initiated in June 2023 and enrollment is ongoing; and - Atopic Dermatitis (AD): Atopic dermatitis has been selected as the next indication for the study of barzolvolimab.
+We are currently planning the design of a Phase 2 study in this indication, including in patients who received prior biologics, and plan to initiate this study by year end 2024. - Our next generation bispecific antibody platform to support pipeline expansion with additional candidates for inflammatory diseases.
 Targets are being selected based on new science as well as their compatibility to be used in bispecific antibody formats with our existing antibody programs.
-Development is focused on emerging, important pathways controlling inflammatory diseases or immunity to tumors.
+Development is focused on emerging, important pathways controlling inflammatory diseases.